 Structural molecular biology comprehends the areas of science devoted to a detailed understanding of the fundamental molecular and biochemical components of living systems and of how these components interact in an organism.

-- Track 6-1Macromolecular Interaction
+- Track 8-1Macromolecular Interaction

-- Track 6-2Protein Function
+- Track 8-2Protein Function

-- Track 6-3Chemical Biology
+- Track 8-3Protein engineering

-- Track 6-4Protein Function
+- Track 8-6Calorimetric methods

 Viruses are small self-replicating organisms.
 Even though individually viruses are simple, as a group they are exceptionally diverse in both replication strategies and structures.
 To study the life cycle of human virus, we use various technologies like X-ray crystallography, cryo-electron microscopy.
 We investigate macromolecular interactions associated with virus cell entry, genome replication, assembly, and maturation.
 Viruses are very simple enough that we can aspire to understand their biology at a molecular level.
 Our efforts are directed towards using structural information for the development of anti-viral drugs and vaccines.

-- Track 7-1X-ray Crystallography
+- Track 9-1X-ray Crystallography

-- Track 7-2Solution NMR Spectroscopy
+- Track 9-2Solution NMR Spectroscopy

-- Track 7-3Cryo-electron Tomography
+- Track 9-3Cryo-electron Tomography

 Drug designing is an inventive process of finding new medication based on the target knowledge.
 A drug is commonly a small compound which produces a therapeutic effect.
 There are different methods of drug designing.
-Designing a drug based on the three dimensional structure and computational techniques are known as structure based drug design and computer aided drug design respectively.
+Designing a drug based on the three-dimensional structure and computational techniques are known as structure-based drug design and computer aided drug design respectively.
 There are various stages involved in computer aided drug design such as hit identification, hit to lead optimization and lead optimization.
-In structure based drug design, the structure is obtained either through x-ray crystallography or NMR spectroscopy.
+In structure-based drug design, the structure is obtained either through x-ray crystallography or NMR spectroscopy.
 Ligand-based drug design depends on the knowledge of molecules that bind to the biological target of our interest.
 Correlation between calculated and theoretical can be derived and this QSAR relationship is used to derive analogs.